 Where a staff member is prevented from traveling from their usual place of residence to attend duty as a result of floods, cyclonic disturbances, bushfires or earthquakes, three days paid leave per year may be granted.
 Where a staff member is required to return home to ensure their own safety, protection of their family or property, or availability of transport facilities which may later be disrupted or discontinued because of weather conditions, paid leave for the remainder of the day may be granted.

 Any full-time or fractional staff member who is a voluntary member of the State Emergency Service, Voluntary Fire Brigade, or similar organisation can take paid leave during an emergency declared by a recognised authority.
 Casual staff can take unpaid leave.

 Subject to the operational requirements of the relevant work area, a staff member who is nominated by the Union to attend a trade union training course, seminar or development activity including Council meetings, will be granted leave with full pay for the duration of the course, seminar or activity up to a total of five days in any one calendar year.
 Leave is non-cumulative.
 A staff member taking trade union training leave is required to give the authorising officer reasonable notice of the leave of absence.

-Staff member accruals for recreation, sick and long service leave (when entitled) are accessible via USC Staff (Employee Self Service) on the University website or USC Portal, or via the following link: https://uscstaff.usc.edu.au/psp/ss/?cmd=login
+Staff member accruals for recreation, sick and long service leave (when entitled) are accessible via USC Staff (Employee Self Service) or via the following link: https://uscstaff.usc.edu.au/psp/ps/?cmd=login

 Leave on Line is used to apply for leave via USC Staff (Employee Self Service) for Paid Recreation Leave, Paid Sick Leave, Paid Carer’s Leave after a staff members first anniversary date of employment, Long Service Leave and Unpaid Leave.
 Instructions on how to use Leave on Line are available on the Portal Train Station.